CheckMate: LLM-Powered Approximate Intermittent Computing: Evaluation

 To evaluate \tool's performance relative to existing frameworks, we compared it with ACCEPT~\cite{accept}, a semi-automated tool requiring expert knowledge for identifying approximation opportunities within the code.
 In contrast, \tool\ is fully automated, requiring no specialized user input.

-We tested \tool\ on two embedded applications from the ACCEPT repository, using the speedup metric—defined as the ratio of clock-cycles in the original to approximated code—to measure processing time reduction, ensuring comparability with ACCEPT's results.
+We tested \tool\ on the two embedded applications, Sobel and Activity Recognition, from the ACCEPT repository, using the speedup metric—defined as the ratio of clock cycles in the original to approximated code—to measure processing time reduction, ensuring comparability with ACCEPT's results.

+\shepherdchange{We selected these two applications to ensure a direct and fair comparison with ACCEPT.
+The developers of ACCEPT evaluated and reported results exclusively on these two embedded system applications, making them the only available baseline for comparison.
+Expanding our benchmark set beyond these applications would have introduced methodological inconsistencies, reducing the validity of direct performance comparisons.}

 As shown in Table~\ref{tab:accept-compare}, \tool\ achieved significantly higher speedup for the Sobel application while maintaining greater accuracy.
 For Activity Recognition, \tool\ delivered comparable performance with a slightly higher error rate without any user intervention.
 These results demonstrate that \tool\ can match or surpass the efficiency of semi-automated, expert-driven frameworks while offering a single-click solution.